muratk3n/thirdwave/en/2010/04/devany.md

 <a name='jog'/>

-As in all exercise, intermittency and variety are the goals in aerobic workouts.
-You want to stop and start, go in an instant from walking to running at top speed for forty or fifty yards, then amble along until the urge to sprint overtakes you again.
-When you do this, you exercise all the different types of muscle fibre, whereas joggers work only the slow- and intermediate-twitch kinds.
-Jogging also wastes time because you need to do it for long periods to see any benefit.
-Mixing up sprints with walks is safer for your heart, too.
-And there’s less stress on your knees, ankles, hips, feet and back.

-You are getting a good cardio workout just by lifting weights as I suggest, without much of a break between sets or stations.
-Your heart should be pumping and your lungs working when you do it vigorously and with a sense of purpose.
-If you still feel the need for more aerobic exercise, find a game to play.
-Tennis, squash and rollerblading, for instance, are intense, stop-and-start activities, meaning they burn all three kinds of muscle fibre.
-And they have the added advantage of being fun. ...

-Your brain and body expect you to live a life of movement and action, of challenge and response, of variety and adaptation.
-Your brain still ‘sees’ sensory inputs as though you are a hunter-gatherer and, at the instinctive level, directs your actions accordingly.

 Variety and play are the essential human attributes.
 By keeping your workouts brief and exhilarating you won’t get bored.
 By adding lots of outdoor activity and play, you will enjoy the power and fitness you